Dear Mormon Friends,

 The solution doesn't come from us.
-We aren't saved because we're better than anyone else, work harder than anyone else, are smarter than anyone else, or more privileged than anyone else, or even made better decisions than anyone else.
-We're saved because we have been given the FREE GIFT of eternal life that Jesus offers to all who will turn away from their old life, and trust, follow, and believe in Him.
+After all, we're no better than anyone else, we don't work harder than anyone else, we aren't smarter than anyone else, or more privileged than anyone else, nor have even made better decisions than anyone else.
+We are saved ONLY because we have been given the FREE GIFT of eternal life that Jesus offers to all who will turn away from their old life, and trust, follow, and believe in Him.
 We are, as one evangelist put it, "just one beggar telling another where to find bread."

 Some of you might be thinking, "That sounds like easy-believism.
 You say your little prayer and you think you're saved to go do whatever you want.
 Too simple.
 Too easy.
 Nothing is free."